punchika-f/data-bootcamp/README.md

 # Data Science Bootcamp 11
-data science and analytic projects
+Welcome to my data science and analytic projects class

-## My personal projects
+## This is what I've got from this class
 1. Google sheet
 2. SQL
 3. R